Grand Rapids Pet & Dog Photographer

 Hager Park in Jenison – great place to photograph after the fall leaves are gone and before the green of spring comes out.
 Lots of green from pines and arborvitae toward the front of the park.

-Downtown (east side of Grand River) – Blue Bridge – central area around Monroe, Pearl and Ottawa (weekend morning sessions only) – great place for morning sessions, if you want your photos to have an urban feel.
+Downtown – Blue Bridge – central area around Monroe, Pearl and Ottawa (weekend morning sessions only) – great place for morning sessions, if you want your photos to have an urban feel.

-Kruse Park Dog Beach in Muskegon (travel fee for this session) – the north end of Kruse Dog Beach is a great place for a dog photo session – not too many people and Kruse Dog Beach is rather long, so typically not very crowded.
-There is a small travel fee for this location.
+Kruse Park Dog Beach in Muskegon – the north end of Kruse Dog Beach is a great place for a dog photo session – not too many people and Kruse Dog Beach is rather long, so typically not very crowded.

 Yes!
 We usually require a morning session, as there are less people and dogs in parks in the morning than the evening.
 We photograph a lot of reactive dogs and have had much success at Johnson Park first thing in the morning - during a lot of these session we never even saw another person or dog.
 It is also possible to do a reactive dog in his own yard, if photographing at a park is just totally not possible.